 - Shows and workshops can be adjusted to meet pupil needs (e.g. shorter, quieter, simpler, more sensory).

-- Organisations bring an access and sensory toolkit with them, including fidget toys and ear defenders for pupils who might need them.
+- We bring an access and sensory toolkit, including fidget toys and ear defenders for you to use with pupils who need them.

-- Organisations are supported to co-plan with all schools before delivery takes place, so that they have a good understanding of your pupils and their needs.
+- We support the organisations to co-plan with your school before delivery takes place, so that they have a good understanding of participating pupils and their needs.

 Our approach:

-- We discuss organisations’ values and approaches around inclusion as part of our selection process each year to ensure they align with our own.
+- We discuss each organisation’s values and approaches around inclusion as part of our selection process each year to ensure they align with our own.

 - Organisations working with us are supported by an Access & Inclusion Adviser to ensure their offer works for SEND settings.